 “Back when I were a lad” learning the pharma marketing ropes in the 90’s, reimbursement and pricing was simple.
 The answer was always “premium price” regardless of the question.
 The only tricky bit was figuring out how much you could charge for something first in class.
 You called the pricing guys in at the last minute to do some research and put a price on it, and hey presto.

-“The industry has to accept that just because new drugs are licensed does not mean that the health service wants or needs to buy them.”
+Such a scenario is clearly laughable today.
+As professor Michael Rawlins, head honcho and chief ball-breaker at NICE put it: “The industry has to accept that just because new drugs are licensed does not mean that the health service wants or needs to buy them.”
 Ouch.
 But as a tax (or insurance) payer though, you’ve got to admit he’s on the money.

 I realise this isn’t news to many in pharma.
 These days we’ve all got departments focusing on ‘market access’ or ‘managed care’; some companies doing better jobs than others.